MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 ```
 where `M[x := N]` means every instance of `x` variable in `M` is replaced by `N` expression.

-As shown in the previous example, `(\x\y.x) y → \y.y` is an instance of variable capture that changes meaning of the function and is treated as incorrect.
+As shown in the previous example, `(\lambda x\lambda y.x) y → \lambda y.y` is an instance of variable capture that changes meaning of the function and is treated as incorrect.
 So instead, before beta-reduction we consider the bounded variables in `M` distinct from the free variables in `N`.
 We use alpha equivalence to make the two distinct and go ahead with the reduction:

 ```
 (\x\y.x) y → (\x\z.x) y → \z.y